Muzansama511/RCSB-PDB-Chrome-Ext/README.md

 # How to add it to the browser
 1. Download the repository

-2. click on extensions -> Manage Extentions -> Load Unpacked -> Select the repository
+2. click on Extensions -> Manage Extensions -> Load Unpacked -> Select the repository